shikhir-arora/karma-simple/README.md

 > ~~MongoDB or any Enmap-capable v3.x.x database is required; more on this below.
 This is a requirement from v2.0.1 as we switched to Enmap with MongoDB as the provider. **Feel free to bug me about this if you need help:** `.vlexar#0001` on Discord.~~ **As of [version 3.0.0](https://github.com/shikhir-arora/karma-simple/releases/tag/3.0.0), karma-simple uses the latest Enmap version, which ships with `sqlite` as a required database provider.
 Therefore, you do not need to configure an external provider.**

-> `npm` or `yarn` (the lockfiles are kept in-sync on the git repo on every push) manages the packages we need, which are found in `package.json` and are always kept up-to-date. **This project uses discord.js v12.0.0-dev [https://github.com/discordjs/discord.js/blob/master/package.json](discord.js master branch)** and we require **>=Node v12.x** -- we assume you know how to install Node on your system.
+> `npm` or `yarn` (the lockfiles are kept in-sync on the git repo on every push) manages the packages we need, which are found in `package.json` and are always kept up-to-date. **This project uses discord.js v12.0.0-dev: [discord.js master branch](https://github.com/discordjs/discord.js/blob/master/package.json)** -- and we require **>=Node v12.x** -- we also safely assume you know how to install Node on your system. 👍

  - The above which are handled by `npm/yarn` and/or with our [macOS/Linux installer script](https://raw.githubusercontent.com/shikhir-arora/karma-simple/master/installer.sh) or [Windows installer script](https://raw.githubusercontent.com/shikhir-arora/karma-simple/master/installer.bat).